Services

 Structured Meeting

 Structured meeting is an activity run by our facilitators.
-This meeting is a vital aspect of the EQUIP Program created by Gibbs, and it serves as a friendly platform that connects young people with individuals who are in the same age group.
+This meeting is a vital aspect of the P.E.E.R.
+Connect, and it serves as a friendly platform that connects young people with individuals who are in the same age group.
 These meetings are designed to be interactive and give young people a sense of belonging within their cohort.
 With a maximum group size of 12, these meetings allow for meaningful and personal connections to be formed.

 Benefits